Innovation: Therapeutics – anticancer system capable of loco-regional delivery of drug product

 Leadership: Manijeh Goldberg, PhD., President & CEO; James Mackay, PhD., Board Member and Chief Advisor; Nishant Agrawal, MD., Chief Medical Advisor (Click here to view our team)

-Stage of Business: Ready for Phase III in-human trials in 2021
+Stage of Business: Ready for Phase III in-human trials

 Privo Technologies, Inc. (Privo) is focused on changing the oncology treatment paradigm with its Programmed Release Vehicle (PRV) technology.
 The Company has two pivotal-ready derivatives of this platform technology – PRV111 and PRV211.
 PRV111 is a nanoengineered treatment for invasive locoregionally accessible mucosal cancers/high grade dysplasias and PRV211 is an intraoperative treatment for all solid tumors.
 Privo’s treatments have been shown to be safe and effective locoregional chemo-immunotherapies based on results from its Phase I / II clinical trial investigating PRV111 in head and neck squamous cell carcinoma.